• The Full Swing of Summer

 • Lessons from a Growing Field

 The land has been tugging at my sleeve this week.
 Cucurbits swelling overnight, brassicas finishing their quiet work, weeds rising after rain, insects returning to their rhythms.
-All of it feels like a gentle insistence: look closely.
+All of it feels like a gentle insistence:… Read the Essay

 • A Wet Week, a Greening World